top of page

 • As of January 1, 2022, CHIPER was established as required by the PHIA legislative changes, in order to approve research projects prior to a decision by the new Provincial Health Research Committee (PHRPC).

 PHRPC - Provincial Health Research Privacy Committee - PHRPC replaced Manitoba Health’s Health Information Privacy Committee (HIPC).
-Effective January 1, 2022, PHRPC is the ONLY committee that has authority to provide approval for research projects requesting USE of personal health information in Manitoba, however maintained by any Trustee, including government or government agencies.
+Effective January 1, 2022, PHRPC is the ONLY committee that has the authority to provide approval for research projects requesting USE of personal health information in Manitoba, however maintained by any Trustee, including government or government agencies.
 PHRPC is made up of members appointed by Manitoba’s Health Minister.

 PI - Principal Investigator - The lead researcher on a team who is responsible for the overall conduct of a research project including: